climate-zones-and-weather-patterns

 Continental Climate Zones

-Continental climates are characterized by extreme temperature variations between seasons.
+Continental climates are characterized by extreme temperature variations between seasons – hot summers and very cold winters – with a shorter growing season.
 Typical crops include:

 - Barley